Is There a Latisse Alternative You Can Get Without a Prescription?

 NutraLuxe MD’s formula combines lash-conditioning ingredients like peptides, vitamins A, C, B3, B5 and E, and botanical extracts to nourish eyelashes as well as Prostaglandin I.C., the ingredient directly responsible for causing significant eyelash growth.

 What we love about this Latisse alternative - apart from the fact that it actually works to grow thicker, longer and a lot more plentiful lashes - is that it's the most affordably priced.
-At $56 for a generous 4.5mL bottle, this is hands down the cheapest Latisse alternative available!
+In fact, this is hands down the cheapest Latisse alternative available!